cosmobobak/iridium-oxide/README.md

 Comes with Tic-Tac-Toe, Connect Four, and Gomoku.

-Port of [iridium-ai](https://github.com/cosmobobak/iridium-ai), with about 30% faster performance.
+Port of my earlier AI, [iridium-ai](https://github.com/cosmobobak/iridium-ai), with about 30% faster performance.